Azure-Samples/azure-intelligent-edge-patterns/retail-of-the-future-demo/IgniteDemoApp/README.md

 ### DB Connection

-Connection string to the Retail Insights database
+Connection string to the Retail Insights database.
+See [SQL Database Configuration](../sql-backend/README.md) for instructions to configure the SQL DB backend.